Marta de Andres Crespo - Private Tutor in Central London and Surrey

 I successfully organised a revision camp in spring and summer 2016 at Regents College, London and Bradfield College, Reading respectively.
 During each course, I was in charge of more than 100 students and 20 staff members, ensuring students received the best possible revision courses.

 I have tutored revision courses for Chemistry HL & SL, Biology HL and Maths HL, amounting to more than 400 hours of tutoring.
 As well as this, I have gone on to tutor students privately, giving them the extra help they needed to achieve their desired grade and working with them to improve their extended essays in Chemistry or Biology.
+For the past five years I have mostly focussed on A level, IB and GCSE tuition in all sciences and maths, with students achieving their predictions or above and enabling them to attend their preferred university.
+As well as this, I have prepared students applying for Oxford and Cambridge in Natural Sciences and Medicine, helping them prepare their personal statements, admissions exams and interview practice.

 My Approach to Tutoring